kumahq/kuma-website/docs/docs/0.1.0/policies/README.md

 We follow the best practices.
 You should always change your Kubernetes state with CRDs, that's why Kuma disables `kumactl apply [..]` when running in K8s environments.
 :::

-These policies can be applied either by file via the `kumactl -f [path]` or `kubectl -f [path]` syntax, or by using the following command:
+These policies can be applied either by file via the `kumactl apply -f [path]` or `kubectl apply -f [path]` syntax, or by using the following command:

 ```sh
 echo "